-Here’s how Aussies looking to get into the property market can take advantage of the First Home Super Saver Scheme.
+Here's how hopeful Aussie home buyers can take advantage of the First Home Super Saver Scheme.

 From 1 July 2018 first home buyers can withdraw a portion of their extra super contributions made since July 2017 and use them a deposit for a property.
 An individual can withdraw a maximum of $30,000 using the scheme.